Tony Burgess (author): Influences

 When speaking about his beginnings as a writer, Burgess stated, "I recognized early that something was wrong, I was definitely not having the same experience as other people around me, which would just be what it was except there was this peculiar making in the middle of it….
 I used to draw at this age, horrible violent, busy pictures that my parents would hide from people and worse."

 Burgess has said that the writers that he read as a teenager, such as Alfred Jarry, Comte de Lautréamont, Guillaume Apollinaire, Jean Genet, Alain Robbe-Grillet and André Gide made the biggest impression on him.

 He also enjoys Shirley by Charlotte Brontë "because it starts out so stable then distorts in mysterious ways ... characters vaporize and duplicate, dog bites infect out of the dark, people slip into narcotic winters."

 He has also said the reason he began writing was because his mother told him he was good at it.

 Burgess' inspiration comes from many different places such as his life, his past, things he sees, people and sometimes tiny random "events."

-Current projects

-Burgess is currently writing screenplays for Pontypool 2, Pontypool 3, Idaho Winter and a script about the last few weeks of Chet Baker's life.

-In 2009, Burgess wrote and performed a musical revue entitled Die!
-Scream!
-Die! alongside fellow novelist Derek McCormack at the Scream Literary Festival.

-Burgess has also facilitated a few workshops at the Toronto New School of Writing.